 Next, we visited the Chapel of the Apparitions, located where the Virgin Mary appeared back in 1917.
 A marble pillar and enclosed case, with the image of the Virgin Mary, marks the exact location of the Marian apparitions.
 The chapel is a small open air space and when we were there it was pretty crowded.

 Then we went to the Basilica of Our Lady of the Rosary.
 It felt much smaller than I expected it to be.
-Just like the plaza, the dominating color inside the church is white.
+Just like the Sanctuary of Fatima, the dominating color inside the church is white.
 Inside the church, you can visit the graves of the three children.
 Lucia’s grave is on the right side of the altar and her cousins are buried on the other.
 All the graves had beautiful flowers.

 If you go to the Visitor Center, close to the Chapel of the Apparitions, you can get a brochure that includes a schedule of the services.